-States must outline the extent to which the SEA will use its funds to identify and engage students who missed the most in-person instruction or who did not consistently participate in remote instruction
+States must outline the extent to which the SEA will use its funds to identify and engage students who missed the most in-person instruction or who did not consistently participate in remote instruction.

-Since almost all schools were able to offer some in-person instruction during the 2020-2021 school year, it is unlikely there will be significant learning gaps due to prolonged participation in remote learning statewide.
-Also, most districts used the state-supported Vermont Virtual

-Learning Cooperative to provision remote learning, and that allowed schools to ensure a certain level of quality in remote learning activities.
+Almost all schools in Vermont were able to offer some in-person instruction during the 2020-2021 school year, and all schools operated fully in-person during the 2021-2022 school year.
+Most districts used the state-supported Vermont Virtual Learning Cooperative to provision remote learning, and that allowed schools to ensure a certain level of quality in remote learning activities.